A Meteorite Board Game

 Meteoroids are moving incredibly fast (around 50 thousand miles per hour) as they orbit the Sun; our Earth runs into them.

 What are the different types of meteorites?
 What do most meteorites look like?

 Most meteorites found on Earth are pebble to fist size, but some are larger than a building.
-Meteorites may look very much like Earth rocks, or they may have a burned exterior.
-Some may have depressioned (thumbprint-like), roughened, or smooth exteriors.
-This fusion crust is formed as the meteorite is melted by friction as it passes through the atmosphere.
+Meteorites may look very much like Earth rocks, but some have the appearance of a burned exterior called a fusion crust.
+They may also have thumbprint-like depressions.
+This crust forms when the exterior of the meteoroid is melted by friction as it passes through the atmosphere.

 Scientists classify meteorites into three groups: stony meteorites, iron meteorites, and stony iron meteorites.
 Stony meteorites make up about 95% of the meteorites reaching Earth.
 Iron meteorites make up about 5% of the meteorites found on Earth; these come from the cores of shattered planetary bodies (often from a shattered asteroid).
 These have high amounts of iron and nickel.
 Stony-iron meteorites are in between the other two types of meteorites.
 These are rare — only about 1% of the meteorite finds on Earth are stony iron meteorites.

 What causes meteor showers/ Which is a meteor shower?